CorfuAlin94/ChatApp/README.md

 To use the Chat app you can make an account via the registration from or use an existing one (all user details can be found in the seeders folder with the name - 20230326102345-create-users)

+# Tehnologies Used:
+Javascript, React, Sequelizer, Apollo, MySQL, Bcrypt, JSONWebToken.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-# Noțiuni introductive - RO
+#  ChatApp - Noțiuni introductive - RO

 Mai întâi va trebui să instalați toate dependențele.
 Deci, rulați „npm install” atât în client, cât și în server.